Barging the Canal across France

 Feeling far mellower than the Abbot, I purchased some croissants at the quay as the October sun rose over the nesting area of boats that ply the canal, the open curtain in my cabin assured breakfast duty.

 Quietly I heated the water for coffee and set plates for my fellow travelers, Brit journalists sharing the comfy space of the “Magnifique.”
-It was a job I took to throughout my journey.
+It was a job I took throughout my journey.
 Soon the motor was started and we headed to the famed Locks of Fonserannes, all seven of them

 Getting a Lift

 One thing to remember is that the locks on the canal only operate at certain hours and for Fonserannes, the mother of all locks, we were right in time.
 This was when the amazing engineering from the 17th century was so well displayed.
-In the short space of a few hundred feet we traveled up a series of seven locks, water gushing in and lifting the “Magnifique” up and further up yet.
+In the short space of a few hundred feet, we traveled up a series of seven locks, water gushing in and lifting the “Magnifique” up and further up yet.

 Ropes thrown and all hands on deck was exhilarating and the sense of pride at our new found skills satisfying.
 It was, however, not the last miraculous feature of the canal we would see.

-After an hour of cruising down the plane tree lined canal with a few celebratory glasses of fine wine, we arrived at the Malpas Tunnel, just past the fine canal side town of Colombiers, dating from the 13th century.
+After an hour of cruising down the plane tree-lined canal with a few celebratory glasses of fine wine, we arrived at the Malpas Tunnel, just past the fine canal-side town of Colombiers, dating from the 13th century.

 Situated near the ancient Roman town of Enserune Oppididum is the Maison de Malpas, a visitor’s center and place to purchase some fine food from the Accent d’ Oc and wines from Pays d’Enserune.
 Perfect for an incredible lunch.

 The Malpas Tunnel itself created a problem that M. Riquet secretly solved.
 The particularly unstable soil caused Louis IVX’s minister Colbert to shut down the construction.
-Due to costs of rerouting M. Riquet pulled workers from other parts of the project to work in secret.
-In less that a week the 541-foot-long tunnel was completed, the first canal tunnel ever built.
+Due to the costs of rerouting M. Riquet pulled workers from other parts of the project to work in secret.
+In less than a week the 541-foot-long tunnel was completed, the first canal tunnel ever built.